Anshul-Gupta-1410/apnacollege-demo/README.md

 # apnacollege-demo
 Just to understand the interface of github.
 <br>
-Trying to modify README file.
+Trying to modify README file